backtrace-labs/backtrace-android/CONTRIBUTING.md

 # Contributing
-Thank you for considering contributing to our project!
+Thank you for considering contributing to Backtrace Android SDK library.
 Here are some guidelines to help you get started:

 ### Getting Started